On average, 98% of people who visit law firm websites leave without calling the office or sending a message via contact us form.

+Simply put, if your website isn’t clean, well-structured, easy to navigate, and features only the most pertinent information for your current and prospective clients, you will lose business.
 This is the big “ah-ha” moment in marketing for lawyers: not all visitors will be prospects ready to take action, even if they do have a need for your services, and they like and trust what they see on your website.

 Unless it’s a plumbing emergency, we do research and gather information before engaging with any professional service provider.